jam-fhi/metix_automation_handout/docs/test_design.md

 1. Info Station navigation link is Information Station on the info.html page.
 2. Info Station has a title of "Automation Information Station" breaking convetion with Home and Contact which are titled as the navigation links.
 3. Info Section has no header image, but it has 3 other images which makes up for the big one missing at the top.
 Perhaps this is on purpose?
+4. Form elements either use a name or an id attribute.
+It's inconsistent to switch between the 2.

 5. All JSON file content should be displayed.